Back to blog

 If you’re a freelance designer, you’ll need to know everything about starting a freelance business professionally, properly and effectively (signing up for Bonsai is the best step towards achieving this).

-While copyright doesn’t cover details such as designs, colors, typefaces, and names, trademark does.
+Copyright protects original works of authorship but doesn’t cover details such as designs, colors, typefaces, and names, whereas trademark protection covers these aspects.

 However, it’s also limited.

-While copyright is designed to protect your work against nearly all unlicensed copying outside of fair use, a trademark deals with any usage that creates confusion in the marketplace of the company.
+Copyright protects your work against nearly all unlicensed copying outside of fair use.
+Trademark protects against usage that creates confusion in the marketplace regarding the company.

 If you’re not looking to handle copyright disputes anytime soon, it’s best to get ahead of the game by understanding the ins and outs of design copyright and creating professional contracts to avoid any issues.

-Graphic design copyright can be a bit tricky as it doesn’t extend to familiar symbols such as titles, names or slogans, lettering or coloring, it’s not possible to copyright an idea for a graphic, and it needs to be fixed on a physical object – such as a piece of clothing, a sign or a piece of paper.
+Graphic design copyright can be tricky because it doesn’t extend to familiar symbols such as titles, names, slogans, lettering, or coloring.
+It’s not possible to copyright an idea for a graphic.
+Additionally, it needs to be fixed on a physical object, such as a piece of clothing, a sign, or a piece of paper.

 So, to copyright your graphic, you must create it into its fixed tangible object state first, then: